Hypnotherapy: A Portal To Emotional and Psychological Wellbeing

 Should you decide to proceed beyond the initial preliminary sessions to the actual hypnotherapy change-work, this would involve attending four separate individual office-based sessions.
 As with the preceding preliminary assessment, this too requires your written consent.

 Each of the four individual working sessions is held consecutively, on a weekly basis; this can be during working hours or in the evenings.
 A Saturday clinic is also available.

 If additional hypnotherapy sessions are indicated, these will be separately negotiated.
 Should this be the case, auxiliary sessions would be limited to no more than two or three and be consistent with the objectives of the initial four-session treatment plan.

 Feedback sessions, at quarterly intervals, for twelve months after treatment, can be arranged to assess and evaluate any concerns you may have following initial hypnotherapy intervention.

-Appreciatively though, when considering hypnotherapy intervention for medical conditions noted above,* or specific dental conditions, a written referral from your doctor/dentist or specialist medical/surgical/dental consultant would be necessary.
+When considering hypnotherapy intervention for medical conditions noted above,* or specific dental conditions, a written referral from your doctor/dentist or specialist medical/surgical/dental consultant would be necessary.

-appointments are attended by prior arrangement.
+All appointments are attended by prior arrangement.

 Optional payment plan available.